#StayHomeWaterFire Friday Will Pay Tribute to the Class of 2020

-Watch a special performance tonight and learn about the memorial to celebrate our community’s heroes and honor the lives lost to COVID-19.
+Watch a special WaterFire performance Friday and learn about the memorial to celebrate our community’s heroes and honor the lives lost to COVID-19.

-WaterFire has put together a special live-streamed event for tonight, May 1 at 8 p.m. called #StayHomeWaterFire.
+WaterFire has put together a second, special live-streamed event for Friday, June 12 at 8 p.m. called #StayHomeWaterFire.
 Viewers can tune into the #StayHomeWaterFire live stream at waterfire.org/stayhome from the comfort of their homes.
-The virtual event will involve performances from local singers and entertainers and be hosted by Ashley Erling, executive producer of “The Rhode Show” and Ed Cabral, manger of sponsorships and public relations.
+The virtual event will pay tribute to the class of 2020 and welcome back hosts Ashley Erling, executive producer of “The Rhode Show,” and Ed Cabral, manager of sponsorships and corporate relations for WaterFire Providence.

 There’s also a twenty-four-hour tribute to local COVID-19 victims that WaterFire has created in their memory.
 The WaterFire Beacon of Hope is a dynamic art installation that illuminates the Main Hall at the WaterFire Arts Center in Providence.
 The structure consists of a single brazier surrounded by a field of luminara (lanterns and stars), each memorializing a Rhode Islander lost to COVID-19.
 Every evening at 8:30 p.m., virtual visitors are invited to watch the lighting ceremony.
 Due to social distancing orders, the art can only be experienced online here.
 The installation has a live twenty-four hour feed and can be accessed at any time.

 “In this time of such tumult and uncertainty due to COVID-19, where we are celebrating the heroic selflessness of our frontline defenders while also mourning the sad loss of too many of our fellow Rhode Islanders, we wanted to share an on-going place of refuge and reflection… a memorial for those we have lost,” Barnaby Evans says in a release.